 There’s a small group of recipes that can truly be called “one pan” recipes.
 This shrimp lo mein dish is absolutely one of them.
-It’s a great recipe to make anytime, because it cooks up in only 15 minutes or so—in ONE PAN!
-That means less cook time, less clean up, and less work!
+It’s a great recipe to make any time, because it cooks up in only 15 minutes or so—in ONE PAN!
+That means less cook time, less cleanup, and less work!
 Who doesn’t want that?

 And shrimp lo mein is really good.
 It has always been one of my favorite things to order at a Chinese restaurant—and now I can make it up in 15 minutes in the comfort of my own home.
-Much, much easier that going out to get it.
+Much, much easier than going out to get it.

 Plus, when I make this dish at home I get to know—with certainty—every single ingredient that goes into this dish.
 Now, is shrimp lo mein healthy?
 Pretty much.
 With shrimp lo mein calories aren’t a huge concern.
 There’s not a lot that goes into this dish that you need to be concerned about.

 But making shrimp lo mein at home adds that extra layer of protection over the ingredients.
-You don’t need to worry about getting an MSG headache after dinner.
+You don’t need to worry about getting an MSG a headache after dinner.
 (Even if you order your takeout without any MSG, who knows if the chef is really even getting that memo.)

 Plus, making shrimp lo mein at home means you can control the quality of ingredients used.
 I know for sure that I’m using a high quality, fresh shrimp.
 (Just consider how important that is, for a second.)
 And I know that the vegetables I’m using aren’t just from a bag of frozen veggies, but were picked out by me at the store.

-There’s lots of benefits to making this dish at home.
+There are lots of benefits to making this dish at home.
 Give it a try and tell me why you like homemade shrimp lo mein!